matt-marko/website/README.md

 # Nim
 A website that lets you play a game of Nim either against a friend, or the computer.
-The game was written in Javasacript.
+The game was written in Javasacript, and the source code is contained in script.js

 Preview of the website https://htmlpreview.github.io/?https://github.com/matt-marko/nim/blob/main/main.html.